 When it comes to choosing the best HDMI cables, for the most part, it's still easy to pick up a set of cables to take care of most of your HD and 4K gaming and movie and TV viewing needs, and we still think that theis the best pick for that.

 But with HDMI 2.1 coming to the forefront, a bunch of cool new features and capabilities are possible, such as higher resolution (8K) at higher refresh rates, and variable refresh rates (VRR) for smoother video and gaming, as well as the ability to take better advantage of eARC and dynamic HDR capabilities.
 For all of this, you'll need to choose a cable capable of supporting important HDMI 2.1 features, like the on our list below.

-Thus, for your consideration, we’ve assembled this roundup of the best HDMI cables you can currently find online and in stores, as well as some helpful tips and recommendations after the product roundup to teach you how to maximize your home theater setup and overall HDMI experience.
+However, non-HDMI 2.1 cables might still work just fine for you, so we’ve assembled this roundup of the best HDMI cables, as well as some helpful tips and recommendations to teach you how to maximize your home theater setup and overall HDMI experience.

-- Zeskit 8K Ultra HD High Speed HDMI Cable (8.5 feet)
+- Zeskit 8K Ultra High Speed HDMI cable (8.5 feet)